dm-zharov/swift-security/README.md

     - Certificate /* SecCertificate */
 SwiftSecurity:
     - Certificate /* SecCertificate */
-    - PKCS12.Blob: /* Import as SecIdentity */
     - DigitalIdentity /* SecIdentity (The Pair of SecCertificate and SecKey) */
 ```

 To add support for custom types, you can extend them by conforming to the following protocols.